 Planning on packing an expensive item on your trip?
 If your valuables do go missing, a decent amount of damage control can streamline your claiming process.

 • DO: have hard copy proof of your valuable items.
 A receipt can make all the difference between a paid claim and one that’s rejected.
 Be sure to check whether your insurer will accept a valuation certificate for jewellery and if so, get them to send it to you in writing.

 • DO: double check the total price of your packed luggage contents before you leave.
 If the value is greater than that of your insurance policy, call them up and let know before you leave.

 • DO: have a chat with your travel insurance company if you have any doubts.
 Questioning the sense in taking a pair of $5,000 sapphire earrings away with you?
 Talk to your providers to clarify any confusion.

-Even the safest travellers can lose their belongings.
-Theft or loss shouldn’t steal all the fun out of your trip.
+Even the safest travellers can lose their belongings, but theft or loss shouldn’t steal all the fun out of your trip.
 Take the time to find a decent travel insurance policy that provides enough cover (and peace of mind) for your high value items so you can relax and enjoy your holiday.
 Compare policies today!

 Carolina has been working exclusively in the travel insurance industry for over two years.
 With a customer consultancy background and currently studying law, she is a fine-print wizard who loves helping travellers find a policy that actually works for them.
 Speaking two languages and having travelled all over the world, Carolina discovered that she is not cut out for working holidays after a stint on her grandparents’ southern Vietnam farm, and is definitely a lounge-by-the-pool kind of lady.